FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Before the differences, it’s worth being clear on how much these two desks share — because the marketing materials don’t make this obvious.

 Both use dual motors.
-Both offer three programmable height presets.
+Both offer four programmable height presets (via the V3 keypad on the E5 and the premium keypad on the E7).
+Both include anti-collision detection on current versions.
 Both have a sit-stand reminder timer.
 Both are available in the same desktop sizes (48″, 55″, 60″, 72″ — E7 additionally allows for 80″) and the same frame colors (black, white, grey).
 Assembly takes about the same time and requires one other person — neither is a solo build.

 The price difference isn’t buying you a fundamentally different desk.
-It’s buying you a stronger frame construction, a higher weight ceiling, better lateral stability through a different mounting system, and a longer warranty.
+It’s buying you a stronger frame construction, a higher weight ceiling, better lateral stability through a different mounting system, a premium keypad with additional features, and a longer warranty.

 FlexiSpot E5 vs E7: Full Comparison